A Program Logic for Abstract (Hyper)Properties: Semantic Model

 \eqref{le:kleene-axioms:left-exp} Let $b \in \base[D]$.
 Then

 \eqref{le:kleene-axioms:left-dist} Let $b \in \base[D]$.
 Then

 \end{proof}

-The inequalities in Lemma~\ref{le:kleene-axioms}~\eqref{le:kleene-axioms:seq}--\eqref{le:kleene-axioms:star} indicate that, generally, the semantics of sequential composition, non-deterministic choice, and Kleene iteration are \emph{over-approximated} by their inductive definitions, as is often the case in abstract interpretation.
-Example~\ref{ex:intervals-hole} below demonstrates that the inequality \eqref{le:kleene-axioms:seq} for sequential composition can indeed be strict.
+The inequalities \eqref{le:kleene-axioms:seq}--\eqref{le:kleene-axioms:star} above state that, generally, the semantics of sequential composition, non-deterministic choice, and Kleene iteration are \emph{over-approximated} by their inductive definitions, as is often the case in abstract interpretation.
+Example~\ref{ex:intervals-hole} below proves that the inequality \eqref{le:kleene-axioms:seq} for sequential composition can indeed be strict.
 However, if the full semantics is additive, then~\eqref{le:kleene-axioms:seq} holds as an equality.
-Furthermore, if the pointwise extension of $\oplus$ to functions preserves additivity\footnote{Let $\{f_i\}_{i \in I}$ be a family of functions $f_i : D \to D$.
-Define their pointwise combination $\bigoplus_{i \in I} f_i$ by $(\bigoplus_{i \in I} f_i)(d) = \bigoplus_{i \in I} f_i(d)$.
-We say that $\oplus$ \emph{preserves additivity} if, whenever every $f_i$ is additive, the resulting function $\bigoplus_{i \in I} f_i$ is also additive.}, then \eqref{le:kleene-axioms:sum} and \eqref{le:kleene-axioms:star} also become equalities.
-In this case, the full semantics of commands admits a structural inductive definition.